 - Place chopped chocolate in a medium heat-proof bowl.
 Heat the cream in a small saucepan over medium heat until it begins to gently simmer.
 (Do not let it come to a rapid boil—that’s too hot!)
 Pour over chocolate, then let it sit for 2–3 minutes to gently soften the chocolate.

-- With a metal spoon or small rubber spatula, very slowly stir until completely combined and chocolate has melted.
+- With a metal spoon or small silicone spatula, very slowly stir until completely combined and chocolate has melted.
 The finer you chopped the chocolate, the quicker it will melt with the cream.
 If it’s not melting, do not microwave it.
 See Troubleshooting Chocolate Ganache in blog post above.

 - Ganache can be ready to use as a drizzle or you can let it sit at room temperature to cool and thicken.
 It will fully cool within 2 hours.
 Refrigerating speeds this up, but the ganache will not cool evenly.
 Stir it a few times as it sets in the refrigerator so it remains even and smooth.